Breaking Down the Latest CARB Updates on California Climate Disclosure Laws (the 200s)

 General Updates on Definitions & Coverage

-Gross receipts: CARB is maintaining the original definition proposed in May 2025 of revenue as “gross receipts” as set forth in California Revenue and Taxation Code § 25120(f)(2).
+Revenue: CARB is maintaining the original definition proposed in May 2025 of revenue as “gross receipts” as set forth in California Revenue and Taxation Code § 25120(f)(2).
 This is as follows:

 “The gross amounts realized (the sum of money and the fair market value of other property or services received) on the sale or exchange of property, the performance of services, or the use of property or capital (including rents, royalties, interest, and dividends) in a transaction that produces business income, in which the income, gain, or loss is recognized (or would be recognized if the transaction were in the United States) under the Internal Revenue Code, as applicable for purposes of this part.
 Amounts realized on the sale or exchange of property shall not be reduced by the cost of goods sold or the basis of property sold.”